 If your child is suffering from insomnia and you aren’t sure what to do, come to us.
 Call our team of professionals today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 What are the symptoms of insomnia in children?